www.acecrc.org.au Estimating Sea-level Extremes in an Uncertain Future

 Estimating Sea-Level Extremes in an Uncertain Future

-Rising sea level will lead to a significant increase in flooding events from the ocean.
+One impact of rising sea level will be a significant increase in flooding events from the ocean.
 However, estimates of such changes are inherently uncertain.
-Part of this uncertainty stems from the fact that we do not know when the next major storm will occur or the height of the resultant surge.
-Projections of future sea-level rise also involve significant uncertainty, because of imperfect understanding of the science and of the world's future emissions.
-An important aspect of this decision-support tool is that it provides a consistent treatment of these uncertainties and therefore provides a major element of the likelihood on which estimates of future climate-related risk may be based.
+Part of this uncertainty stems from the fact we do not know when the next major storm will occur or the height of the resultant surge.
+Projections of future sea-level rise also involve significant uncertainty, because of imperfect understanding of the science and of the world’s future emissions.

 Copyright | Disclaimer | Contact Us

-Last Modified: 15 Jun 2010, 10:57am
+Last Modified: 15 Aug 2011, 8:54am

 Log In